frankhale/toby/README.md

 Toby is meant as a personal application running on a personal computer and it's web API is not password protected in any way and there has been no attempt to protect the data Toby collects.
-Toby only cares about a few things, namely YouTube video titles, ids and the groups you decide to store your favorite videos in.
+Toby only cares about a few things, namely YouTube video titles, YouTube video IDs and the groups you decide to store your favorite videos in.

 ## Status